 full headshot july 2021.jpeg

-Julia Mead studies masculinity, coal mining, and the energy regime of state socialism.
+I study masculinity, coal mining, and the energy regime of state socialism.

-She is a PhD candidate in history at the University of Chicago.
+I am a PhD candidate in history at the University of Chicago.